-I have developed 32 Investment Rules that make me a better and more disciplined investor.
-Most of these rules directly relate to value principles and minimizing investment risk.
-Use mine or develop your own; but it’s important to have risk management rules that guide your actions.
+I have developed investment risk management plan that makes me a better and more disciplined investor.
+Use mine or develop your own; but it’s important to have a risk management plan that guides your actions.

 Portfolio Rebalancing forces an investor to buy low and sell high.
 A tactical asset allocation strategy is really just frequent portfolio rebalancing.
 The intent is to sell assets that have become expensive and buy assets that meet your value criteria.